-- Open Play Store app
+- Open the Play Store app

 - Install the app.

-If even that step was in vain, the only remaining solution is to install APK with older version and hope for the best.
+If even that step was in vain, the only remaining solution is to install APK with an older version and hope for the best.
 It looks like large developers can’t get a hold of a good old saying ”If it’s not broke, don’t fix it”.
 Well, luckily, you can always downgrade.

 Downgrade with APK

-If that’s still not enough, and Skype 8 proved to be a nefarious band of misfortunate events and bad decisions made by Microsoft, you can use APK file to install the older app version.
+If that’s still not enough, and Skype 8 proved to be a nefarious band of misfortunate events and bad decisions made by Microsoft, you can use an APK file to install the older app version.
 Of course, don’t forget to disable the auto-updates within the Play Store Settings.
 We don’t want to get Skype 8 again, do we?

 - Connect the Android device to the PC via USB and transfer the APK file to internal memory.